multitudes/oldmultitudes.github.io/_posts/2019-12-27-What I learned from the AoC for Swift Playgrounds.markdown

 ![Reddit Post Image](/assets/img/aoc/aocday4-slow.gif)

 I did not realize at the time how bad this was.
+I later understood this code would run instantaneously on Swift but not on the playground page...
 But the worse was yet to come!

 ## Day 5 - Sunny with a Chance of Asteroids

+Again fun times with the IntCode computer!

+## Day 6 - Universal Orbit Map

+A classic linked lists problem

+##

 ## Day 10